h43z/writeups/0922-intigriti.md

 So far we run on a few assumptions which is fine but let's make sure we can fulfill them.

-The big one was that we were even able to reach this part of the code
+The big one was that we were even able to reach this part of the code somehow.
 ```
 addEventListener('message', e => {
   switch(e.data.action){